 Welcome to Fisher School.
 We are very excited to build upon the strong traditions of educational excellence that Fisher School has established.
 Our traditions are based on establishing a culture of respect and responsibility.
 This culture must be cultivated through a commitment to open communication and a strong sense of community.
-We are committed to creating a caring environment and providing the best educational resources in order to assure every student the best possible education.
+We are committed to creating a caring environment and providing the best educational resources to fulfill our school mission of preparing all learners with the academic, social, and personal skills for lifelong success.